 The staffing of TMG will vary depending on the number of incidents and while it is expected that additional capacity and capability will be brought into the group as necessary, depending on the scale and complexity of outbreaks, there will be a core group of staff identified to ensure the group can function effectively during the pandemic.

 To support local decision-makers and delivery of LOMPS a Regional Partnership Team has been established.
-These are matrixed teams between the Joint Biosecurity Centre (JBC) and Department of Health and Social Care (DHSC Contain, which will work alongside PHE regional teams).
+These are matrixed teams between the Joint Biosecurity Centre (JBC) and Department of Health and Social Care (DHSC Contain, which will work alongside UKHSA regional teams).

 The NHS Test and Trace Regional Partnership Team will act as a link between local and national government to escalate critical issues, feedback decisions regarding regional interventions from the Centre, share learning, and provide local outbreak readiness assurance.

 The South West Regional Support and Assurance Network is: